ModuleLoader/es-module-loader/README.md

 - `Loader` and `Module` are available as named exports from `core/loader-polyfill.js` but are not by default exported to the `global.Reflect` object.
   This is to allow individual loader implementations to determine their own impact on the environment.
 - A constructor argument is added to the loader that takes the environment baseKey to be used as the default normalization parent.
+- An internal `Loader.prototype[Loader.instantiate]` hook is used as well as the `Loader.prototype[Loader.resolve]` hook in order to ensure that uses of `loader.resolve` do not have to result in module loading and execution, as discussed in https://github.com/whatwg/loader/issues/147#issuecomment-232314879.

 ## License
 Licensed under the MIT license.